 Students studying Mathematics Standard 1 may elect to undertake an optional HSC examination.
 The examination mark may be used by the Universities Admissions Centre (UAC) to contribute to the student's Australian Tertiary Admission Rank (ATAR).

-The time allowed is 2 hours plus 10 minutes reading time.
-NESA approved calculators, a pair of compasses and a protractor may be used.
+The time allowed is 2 hours plus 5 minutes reading time.
+NESA approved calculators are allowed and a NESA Reference sheet is provided.

 Course: Mathematics Advanced